 Introduction

-Australia’s constitutional order and political system is similar in many respects to Canada.
-Both countries have federal systems of government are based on the principles and practices of abinet-parliamentary government.
-The Commonwealth (federal), state and territor parliaments are all directly elected by the people in accordance with the constitutional and legislative requirements that apply each.
-Each jurisdiction also has its own administrative body which is responsible for conducting elections.
-However, the Australian Senate comprises an equal number of elected members from each state, unlike the Canadian upper house which is appointed on a regional basis.
-Furthermore, both ouses of the Australian Parliament are elected on a form of proportional representation rather than a simple plurality model.
-The electoral features a stronger role for Parliament, especially for the Senate where government majorities are rare.
+Australia’s constitutional order and political system is similar in many respects to Canada’s.
+Both countries have federal systems of government that are based on the principles and practices of Cabinet-parliamentary government.
+The Commonwealth (federal), state and territorial parliaments are all directly elected by the people in accordance with the constitutional and legislative requirements that apply to each.
+Each jurisdiction also has its own administrative body, which is responsible for conducting elections.
+However, the Australian Senate comprises an equal number of elected members from each state, unlike the Canadian upper house, which is appointed on a regional basis.
+Furthermore, both Houses of the Australian Parliament are elected on a form of proportional representation rather than a simple plurality model.
+These electoral features result in a stronger role for Parliament, especially for the Senate, where government majorities are rare.

 History

-The authority in Australia was first formed administratively in 1902 as a branch of the Department of Home Affairs.
-It consisted of a Chief Electoral Officer for the Commonwealth, a Commonwealth Electoral Officer for each state and a ivisional eturning fficer for each electoral division.
-All appointees were public servants and administration was distributed across various federal government departments.
-In 1973, a statutory body called the Australian Electoral Office was established with senior staff appointed for fixed terms by the Governor General.
-While the Chief Electoral Officer was elevated to the equivalent of a department head under this structure, the was still located within a government department and subject to ministerial direction and executive control.
-In 1984, major amendments to the Commonwealth Electoral Act 1918 the Australian Electoral Commission (AEC).
+The electoral authority in Australia was first formed administratively in 1902 as a branch of the Department of Home Affairs.
+It consisted of a Chief Electoral Officer for the Commonwealth, a Commonwealth Electoral Officer for each state and a divisional returning officer for each electoral division.
+All appointees were public servants, and electoral administration was distributed across various federal government departments.
+In 1973, a statutory body called the Australian Electoral Office was established, with senior staff appointed for fixed terms by the Governor General.
+While the status of the Chief Electoral Officer was elevated to the equivalent of a department head under this structure, the Office of the Chief Electoral Officer was still located within a government department and subject to ministerial direction and executive control.
+In 1984, major amendments to the Commonwealth Electoral Act 1918 established the Australian Electoral Commission (AEC).

 Membership

-The AEC consists of three persons appointed by the Governor General, on the recommendation of the government, for a term of office not to exceed years unless the incumbent is reappointed.
-The hairperson of the must be an active or retired judge of the Federal Court of Australia and heshe is selected from a list of three names put forward by the Chief Justice of the Federal Court.
-The current hairperson, Hon.
+The AEC consists of three persons appointed by the Governor General, on the recommendation of the government, for a term of office not to exceed seven years unless the incumbent is reappointed.
+The chairperson of the AEC must be an active or retired judge of the Federal Court of Australia, and he or she is selected from a list of three names put forward by the Chief Justice of the Federal Court.
+The current chairperson, Hon.
 Peter Heerey, was appointed for a five-year term in 2009.
 This is a part-time position.

-A second position is the Electoral Commissioner is the full-time chief executive of the responsible for the day-to-day direction and management of the agency.
+A second position is the Electoral Commissioner, who is the full-time chief executive of the AEC, responsible for the day-to-day direction and management of the agency.
+This position is currently vacant.
 The third member of the commission, Brian Pink, is a part-time, non-judicial appointee.
-This appointee must be a public service agency or hold an equivalent position.
-Since 1984, the Australian Statistician has occupied this position, an arrangement is thought to be advantageous considering the responsibility for boundary redistribution.
+This appointee must be the head of a public service agency or hold an equivalent position.
+Since 1984, the Australian Statistician has occupied this position, an arrangement that is thought to be advantageous considering the AEC’s responsibility for boundary redistribution.

-Electoral ommissioners can be removed from office for misbehavior mental or physical incapacity, bankruptcy, absence without leave, engagement in paid employment without approval, failure to disclose a conflict of interest failing to comply with his or her statutory obligations without reasonable excuse.
-An independent remuneration tribunal determines the salaries of members.
+Electoral commissioners can be removed from office for misbehaviour, mental or physical incapacity, bankruptcy, absence without leave, engagement in paid employment without approval, failure to disclose a conflict of interest or failing to comply with his or her statutory obligations without reasonable excuse.
+An independent remuneration tribunal determines the salaries of AEC members.